Nuitka/Nuitka/README.rst

 Nuitka Options in the code
 ==========================

-There is support for conditional options, and options using pre-defined variables, this is an example:
+One clean way of providing options to Nuitka, that you will always use for your program, is to put them into the main file you compile.
+There is even support for conditional options, and options using pre-defined variables, this is an example:

 .. code:: python